 Below are some of the main factors that a judge may consider.
 The list gives general examples of types of issues – but is not a complete list.
 The examples are for background information and are not intended to show what sentences or disposals may be given in any particular case.
 Each disposal is a matter for the judge.

 Nature of the offence

-A judge will look at what kind of crime has been committed and how serious it is.
+The judge will look at what kind of crime has been committed and how serious it is.

-A judge will consider how involved offenders were in a crime and how responsible they were for it happening.
+The judge will consider how involved offenders were in a crime and how responsible they were for it happening.

 Protection of public and deterrence

-When deciding a sentence, judges will consider whether there is a need to protect the public from future offending and how best to do that.
+The judge will consider whether there is a need to protect the public from future offending and how best to do that.
 They will also consider how to discourage other people from committing similar crimes - this is known as 'deterrence'.

 While offenders are waiting for their case to be heard in court, they can either be held in custody or released on bail.
 Released on bail means that they are free to leave the court but only under certain conditions.
 These conditions will include not committing any further offences.
-If they do commit another offence while on bail this will be added to the charge as a ‘bail aggravation’, which can add up to six months on to the sentence.
+If they do commit another offence while on bail this will be added to the charge as a ‘bail aggravation’.
+This can add up to six months on to the sentence.